MicrosoftDocs/entra-docs/docs/identity/devices/device-join-macos-platform-single-sign-on.md

     :::image type="content" source="media/device-join-macos-platform-single-sign-on-out-of-box/macos-14-microsoft-entra-registration-required.png" alt-text="Screenshot of a Microsoft Entra registration prompt that appears on macOS 14 after the registration required notification is selected.":::

+1. A prompt appears to enter your local account password.
+Enter your password and select **Ok**.
-1. Once your account is unlocked with touch ID or password, select the account to sign in to, enter your sign-in credentials and select **Next**.
+1. Once your account is unlocked, select the account to sign in to, enter your sign-in credentials and select **Next**.
 1. MFA is required as part of this sign in flow.
 Open your **Authenticator app** (recommended) or use your other MFA methods you have registered, and enter the number displayed on the screen to finish registration.

     :::image type="content" source="media/device-join-macos-platform-single-sign-on-out-of-box/psso-2fa-challenge.png" alt-text="Screenshot of a two-factor authentication window, prompting the user to open the Authenticator app.":::